Bias-Variance Games: Introduction

+We then extend our analysis, and show that the preference for lower bias persists when the total error is not fixed.
+In particular, we consider a case where, absent competition, players are not indifferent between the various available combinations of bias and variance, but rather where there is some most-preferred distribution with nonzero bias that has minimal total error.
+Here we show that, under competition, players strictly prefer a distribution with lower bias than this most-preferred distribution, even though it has higher total error.

+We supplement these theoretical results with numerical analyses that demonstrate the robustness of the theoretical findings.
+First, we numerically test the robustness of our insight on the strategic preference for reduced bias with non-normal families of distributions, such as Laplace, logistic, and uniform.
+Our insight persists for many of the variations, but, notably, it fails for uniform distributions.
+Second, we investigate the dependence of the results on the form of players' payoff functions.
+In particular, we study variations in the benefit from winning relative to the cost of prediction errors.
+We find by numerical calculation that the {\em ex post} preference for lower bias fails to extend.
+However, we also find that minimal-bias remains a dominant strategy---that is, players prefer lower bias (and higher variance) for every choice of probability distribution by the opponent (although not for every realization of this distribution).

+After establishing players' preferences for lower bias in the interim stage, we next turn to the analysis of the ex ante stage.
+In this stage each player chooses an algorithm that, for each possible feature vector, will yield a distribution over total error with some bias and some variance.
+This general setting is substantially more complicated, as each potential algorithm may imply a different total error, bias, and variance for each feature vector.
+Nonetheless, we show that, under some assumptions, our insight on the preference for lower bias persists.
+We also theoretically, numerically, and empirically verify the assumptions necessary for this result, focusing on the particular learning algorithm of ridge regression---a variant of linear regression that allows for flexibility to control the bias-variance tradeoff using a {\em regularization parameter}.

-Second, we consider our game but with specific algorithms on a specific dataset.
-Players utilize a Ridge regression algorithm on a housing prices dataset\footnote{Specifically, we use the California housing prices data from the 1990 Census, a dataset first utilized by \citet{pace1997sparse} and included in the Python Scikit-learn library.}, controlling for the bias-variance tradeoff using a regularization parameter.
-With only one player the optimal choice of regularization parameter may be large (indicating larger bias and lower variance), but with two players utilities increase as the parameter is lowered (that is, for lower bias and higher variance).
+Finally, we conduct an empirical study of our bias-variance game for a family of learning algorithms on benchmark datasets.
+In this study, players utilize a particular learning algorithm to make predictions, given a particular dataset.\footnote{We use the California housing prices data from the 1990 Census, a data set first utilized by \citet{pace1997sparse} and included in the Python Scikit-learn library.
+We also use data on wine quality, designed and utilized by \citet{cortez2009modeling}.} Specifically, the players use a ridge regression algorithm.
+When there is only one player we show that the optimal choice of regularization parameter---the parameter that controls the bias-variance tradeoff---is large, but when there are two players, payoffs increase as the parameter is lowered.
+In other words, in the latter scenario there is a preference for lower bias and higher variance.
+Thus, the algorithmic optimizations of the non-competitive and competitive settings are qualitatively distinct and result in quite different preferences with respect to the tradeoff between bias and variance.

-\paragraph{Related literature} The question of games between players playing learning algorithms can be viewed as a special case of the dueling algorithms framework of \citet{immorlica2011dueling}.